 Can you avoid testing and tagging appliances and leads, if you use RCD's?

-We posed this question to Richard Rousseau of the Fenix Group, here is what he had to say:
+We posed this question to Richard Rousseau from Fire & Safety Testing NZ, here is what he had to say:

 "It makes absolutely no sense that testing an RCD would automatically ensure that any appliance plugged into, or powered from said RCD would be safe to use.